cappk-tj/cappk-tj/README.md

 💪 I enjoy going gym!
 ☕ I like coffee

 I've added 1 project out of the 3 I competed.
+I will add them all do not worry ...

 <!--
 **cappk-tj/cappk-tj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.